mikedsosa/Mike01/README.md

 Razor code to set the text in the header.
 A shared layout across all pages.
 Tag helpers for navigation.
-Validation in the model to ensure the user enters a number between 0 and 100 (#notcoveredinthevideos).
+Validation in the model to ensure the user enters a number between 0 and 100 (#notcoveredinthevideos)."
-As always, write good code (use indentation, commenting, whitespace, descriptive variable names, etc.)"